robflaherty/scroll-depth/readme.md

 ```

 ### milestones
-You can pass a list of selectors or add the class `.scroll-milestone` to elements that should be treated as milestones.
-If doing the latter, you need to turn on milestone tracking by setting the `milestones` option to `true`.
+You can pass a selector list or add the class `.scroll-milestone` to elements that should be treated as milestones.
+If the latter, you need to turn on milestone tracking by setting the `milestones` option to `true`.
 Optionally you can specify an offset.

 ```
 <script>
   scrolldepth.init({
     milestones : {
-      selectors: ['.first-milestone', '.another-milestone'],
+      selectors: ['.first-milestone .another-milestone'],
       offset: 100
     }
   })